WebOrigami/docs/src/content/cli/intro2.md

 When you ask ori to evaluate `greet`:

 - It looks for a file called `greet` but doesn't find one.
-- ori tries adding `.js` to see if `greet.js` exists.
+- ori sees if `greet.js` exists.
 This time it finds a JavaScript module with that name.
 - ori dynamically imports the module and obtains the default export (a function).
 - Because the result is a JavaScript function, ori executes it.
 - The function's result is the string "Hello, world.", which ori displays.